 The Spring Framework is one of the most popular frameworks which helps application development in Java.
-It maintained a various way of object or beans relationship.
-It is actually very much useful for dependency injection (DI) or Inversion of Control (IOC), which wonderfully helped us to develop loosely coupled applications, which automatically helped proper unit testing of any Java application.
+It maintained various ways of object or beans relationship.
+It is beneficial for dependency injection (DI) or Inversion of Control (IOC), which wonderfully helped us develop loosely coupled applications, which automatically helped proper unit testing of any Java application.

-There have many other features including in the Spring Framework which is also be very popular in any constant.
-Those features can be divided into almost twenty modules which help to resolve many problems which are surprisingly very common in any java application.
+There have many other features, including the Spring Framework, which is also very popular in any constant.
+Those features can be divided into almost twenty modules that help resolve many problems, which are surprisingly very common in any java application.
 Some popular modules are explained below:

 - Spring JDBC